corsum/rhaddon/branding/LOGOGUIDELINES.md

 ## Rhaddon - Logo Guidelines
 **Rhaddon** logo contains of M-like shaped symbol and arrow on top of it pointing upwards all in white color.

-Logo shouldn't be stretched and/or recolored.
+- The logo shouldn't be stretched and/or recolored.
+- The logo MUST be shown ONLY in the context of the project associated with it.